webmeshproj/webmesh/README.md

 The `Makefile` contains several targets for building the project.
 Since the project uses CGO, it is recommended to build the project in a container with static libraries.
 The helpers in the `Makefile` will do this for you when building for distribution.
-You can run `make help` to see all the available targets.
+You can run `make help` to see all the available targets.It looks very interesting, but I'm still on the fence about it.
+It doesn't look so bad in practice without all the theoretical type parameters laid around.

 ## Roadmap

 - [ ] GUI Application.
 In the works over [here](https://github.com/webmeshproj/app).
-- [ ] Ability for plugins to call back into the node.
-This would allow for things like a plugin that can automatically configure NAT64 and DNS64.
-Technically already possible via storage plugins, but could be made easier.
 - [ ] Potential SaaS offering for those who don't want to run their own controllers or have a simple off-site backup of the mesh state.
 - [ ] Ability to peer with other meshes.
 This would allow for a mesh to be split into multiple smaller meshes that can still communicate with each other.